13 Warming Winter Solstice Rituals – How to Celebrate Yule in Style!

 Our ancestors knew this – they felt it.

-… And many modern Pagans, Wiccans, shamanic practitioners, animists, and spiritually-minded folks also feel it.
+… And many modern Pagans, Wiccans, shamanic practitioners, animists, and spiritually-minded folks also feel the power of this turning point in the wheel of the year.

-If YOU invite in a sacred pause on this day of Yuletide, you will also feel the rhythms and cycles of our incredible planet ripple through you.
+If you also invite a sacred pause into this Yuletide, you’ll also feel the rhythms and cycles of our incredible planet ripple through you.

 Days like the winter solstice are known as “power days”.

 They are pivot points on the axis of the seasonal wheel.
-Just like the two equinoxes and the cross-quarter festivals, there’s a LOT of cosmic charge available at Yule, available and ready to be directed at will.
-This makes it one of the best days in the entire year to hold a ritual, cast a little magic, and connect to the divine, creative forces of Nature.
+Just like the two equinoxes and the cross-quarter festivals, there’s a LOT of cosmic charges available at Yule.
+It’s energy that is available and ready to be directed at will.
+This makes winter solstice one of the best days in the entire year to hold a ritual, cast a little magic, and connect to the divine, creative forces of Nature.

 Winter solstice rituals can also be simple celebrations, ways to give gratitude for the year